Welcome, you can login or

 View All Products...

-The best treatment for light sensitivity is to treat whatever the underlying cause of the condition might be; to learn about the most common culprits, read on!
+The best treatment for light sensitivity is to treat whatever the underlying cause of the condition might be.
+To learn about the most common culprits, read on!

-Uveitis The Uvea is the middle layer of the eye that rests between the eye retina and the sclera.
+The uvea is the middle layer of the eye that rests between the eye retina and the sclera.
 For unknown reasons, a uvea can become inflamed and cause redness and pain in the eye.
 This condition, called uveitis, affects adults ages 20 to 50.
 Scientists believe some cases of Uveitis might be related to outside influences, like cigarette smoke.
 The other outside cause might be related to acids used in manufacturing processes, or pesticide exposure.

 If you work on a computer and the computer light causes symptoms such as difficulty focusing, eyestrain, or headaches, consider purchasing an anti-glare filter or anti-glare computer display screen.
-Anti-glare screens come in a variety of types including flat and wrap around screens.

 In most cases contact lenses are a medical expense.
 However, it may be most comforting to know that all contact lenses purchased through replacemycontacts.com are eligible as expenses under a Flex Spending Account (FSA).